 Operavore keeps its finger on the pulse of the international opera scene.
 We offer news bulletins from the around the globe, previews of new recordings, and interviews with the players and personalities on the scene.

-WQXR's new 24-hour stream dedicated to Opera.
+WQXR's 24-hour stream dedicated to opera.
 Enjoy this continuous, carefully programmed mix of opera arias, duets, scenes choruses and instrumental numbers.
 The Operavore stream is updated with a different program each day.

 Luxuriate in vast stretches of immersive, cutting-edge and evocative 21st century repertoire on Overnights on Q2 Music.
 Not only is this your chance to enjoy longer pieces than those you'd hear during the rest of the day, but Overnights also spices its programming with flavors of cerebral indie-electronic and poignant, complex ambient music.

-Performance Today features live concerts by famous artists in concert halls around the globe and from the American Public Media studios as well as interviews, news and features.
-Listeners to Performance Today, on any given day, may hear from performances in the great concert halls of New York, Prague, London, Berlin and Paris.
+Performance Today, hosted by Fred Child, features live concerts from concert halls around the globe and from the American Public Media studios, as well as interviews, news and features.

 Reporters Roundtable With Michael Aron provides viewers with an in-depth examination of the issues reported on the front pages of the state's leading newspapers by the journalists who report the news.
 Reporters from the state's leading newspapers discuss New Jersey politics, policy and news and offer insight beyond what is printed in the newspaper.
 The program premiered in 1989 as part of the network's election coverage efforts.